thevolcanomanishere/claude-usage/README.md

 ### Running the Monitor

+Simply run the monitor without any arguments:

 ```bash
 pnpm monitor
 ```

-The monitor will start with an interactive menu where you can:
+The application features an interactive menu system that guides you through setup.
+No command-line arguments are needed.
+The menu allows you to:

 1. **Select your Claude plan:**
    - Pro (7,000 tokens)